dipankardas011/dipankardas-portfolio/content/diary/Aug24.md

 description = "Let's talk about my August 2024"
 +++

+# Date 2024-08-12
+* reading books
+* ksctl design decisions for the stack and also how to get latest release regularly with hitting rate limits of api.github.com

 # Date 2024-08-11
 * ksctl test cases and the wasm spinKube and wasmedge explore for kwasm
 * cloud native green tag explore on energat